Skip to content

 The main difference between a charitable remainder trust and a charitable lead trust is when we receive your gift.
 With a remainder trust, we receive the remainder after your lifetime or a term of years.
 With a lead trust, we receive our gift first, with the remainder going to individuals you choose.

-The charitable remainder annuity trust and charitable remainder unitrust let you or other named individuals receive income each year for life or a term of years from assets you give to the trust.
+The charitable remainder annuity trust and charitable remainder trust let you or other named individuals receive income each year for life or a term of years from assets you give to the trust.
 After the life of the named individuals or the set period of years, the balance in the trust goes to the charities of your choice.

 The charitable lead trust can make payments in one of two ways.
 A charitable lead annuity trust pays a fixed amount each year to our organization and is more attractive when interest rates are low.
-A charitable lead unitrust pays a variable amount each year based on the value of the assets in the trust.
+A charitable lead trust pays a variable amount each year based on the value of the assets in the trust.

 Life Estate